Dr. Hadis Karimipour, PhD, PEng, SMIEEE

 Machine Learning (ML) is a subset of Artificial Intelligence (AI) that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed.
 The basic premise of ML is to build algorithms that can receive input data and use statistical analysis to predict an output while updating outputs as new data becomes available.
-Things like growing volumes and varieties of available data, computational processing that is cheaper and more powerful, and affordable data storage are the main motivations toward machine learning developments.
 ML can be used for anomaly detection, system monitoring, security analysis, load prediction, load forecasting, etc. in cyber-physical systems.

 The deployment of smart technologies in the communication layer brings new challenges for online monitoring and control of the Cyber-Physical Systems (CPS).
 In addition to the failure of physical infrastructure, CPSs are also sensitive to different anomalies on their communication layer.
-Examples of CPS include smart grid, autonomous transportation systems, medical monitoring, and autonomous vehicles.
 AI is a popular technology that has the potential to be leveraged in different aspects of CPS monitoring including anomaly/failure detection.
-AI/ML can extract patterns of suspicious or anomalous behaviour in the system to predict failure in advance.

 Over the last decade, IoT platforms have been developed into a global giant that grabs every aspect of our daily lives.
 Because of easy accessibility and fast-growing demand for smart devices and networks, IoT is now facing more security challenges than ever before.
-There are lots of discussions about the role of AI/ML in security-aware design and analysis of IoT devices.
 AI-based methods can be used to identify various attacks at an early stage as well as providing defensive strategies.
 Moreover, AI seems to be promising in detecting new attacks using learning skills and handle them intelligently.

 - APEGA Early Accomplishment Award, Association of Professional Engineers and Geoscientists of Alberta (APEGA).
 2022